Monday, November 27, 2017

 Have questions about Ticket to Work?

-We are beginning a group orientation and Q & A session twice monthly beginning Tuesday, December 5th!
-They will be held every 1st and 3rd Tuesday of the month in our Richmond office location.
-Call our office at (804) 278-9151 and provide your name and phone number to reserve a seat as seating is limited!
+Join our group orientation and Q & A session every 1st and 3rd Tuesday of the month in our Richmond office location.
+Please call our office at (804) 278-9151 and provide your name and phone number to reserve a seat as seating is limited!
 No cost and no obligation.